 - Provides a smoother working process

 Through task delegation, you are assured that your duty as a project manager of ensuring your team’s tasks are being handled effectively is being done.
 Task delegation requires more than just palming off a task to the next person that walks by.
-It means tapping into your organization and communication skills, and matching the best person for the job with a particular task.
+It means tapping into your organization and communication skills and matching the best person for the job with a particular task.

 Managing tasks is not without its task management tools, and yes, it can be as simple as using a pen and paper.
 But that, of course, comes with restrictions.
-To ensure success, the best and most efficient way to organizing your project’s task management is by using some kind of task management app.
+To ensure success, the best and most efficient way to organise your project’s task management is by using some kind of task management app.

 Using project management software offers more than just digitizing your task list.
 The best task management software will enable you to do things such as sync with other programs, centralize activity, and allow you to work on the go.
 But while some people may find all these features great and suitable for their process, others may want a no-fuss app that gets straight to the point.

-There is an array of project and task management products on the market to cater to any type of requirements.
+There is an array of project and task management products on the market to cater to any type of requirement.
 To find the app most suitable for you and your team, Google ‘task management’ and you’ll find endless task management software reviews that will help you with your search.
 Everything from personal task management apps to free task management software will be there for your choosing.

 So now that we’ve set clear that using a task management app is the best way to facilitate your project, here are the features you should be taking advantage of to ensure you keep on top of things:

 While there is no better feeling than the satisfaction of drawing a line through a task that has been completed, utilizing the digital lists offered on project management software does make life easier.
-Creating to-do lists and checklists are a great way to ensure the right tasks have been delegated to the right people, and electronic versions offer fuss-free editing and updating options.
+Creating to-do lists and checklists is a great way to ensure the right tasks have been delegated to the right people, and electronic versions offer fuss-free editing and updating options.
 If it’s any consolation, Zenkit’s online lists have a cool feature where a checked item on your list collection moves itself down to the bottom, allowing uncompleted items to automatically move to the top.

-A lot of task management apps include scheduling systems like a Kanban board or a Gantt chart which allow you to visualize progress of tasks and of the project as a whole.
+A lot of task management apps include scheduling systems like a Kanban board or a Gantt chart which allow you to visualize the progress of tasks and of the project as a whole.
 Having this kind of visualization enables you to anticipate deadlines easier, identify bottlenecks, and be aware of any delays or hindrances.

-Effective task management involves teamwork and collaboration, and what effective teamwork and collaboration requires is communication.
-A team chat app is great to use because it not only allows communication to flow but it also keeps it all in one place.
+Effective task management involves teamwork and collaboration, and what effective teamwork and collaboration require is communication.
+A team chat app is great to use because it not only allows communication to flow but also keeps it all in one place.
 There are even chat apps that do more than instant messaging, and support file sharing and video conference calls.
 Some task management apps have chat platforms attached to the software, while others allow you to integrate with existing products.
 Having a communication system allows you to be in easy contact with the people accountable for each task, where you can be constantly updated on the details and be alerted of any issues.

 Notification features often get overlooked for how important they can actually be for task management.
 Switching them on allows you to get the information you need, when you need it, and ensures you don’t miss anything that could prove vital to any one of your tasks.
 A handy tip to avoid distraction from constant alerts is to be selective in the notifications you want to receive as well as where you receive them.
 For example, set your notifications for activity relating to the tasks assigned to you and that you only receive them on the project management platform (as opposed to being constantly bombarded with pings into your inbox that don’t require your action!).